 - student competitions.

 New activities are published continuously throughout the semester.

-Some international students are eligible for the Crafoord Foundation travel grant or the Minor Field Studies (MFS) scholarship for data collection in connection with a (degree) project.
+Some international students are eligible for the Crafoord Foundation travel grant for data collection in connection with a (degree) project.

 You can also apply to universities abroad that do not have an exchange agreement with Lund University on your own.

 If you wish to do this, you need to arrange everything yourself.
 If there are fees, you need to pay them yourself and you are also personally responsible for obtaining valid insurance.

 Follow our students around the world